StanfordVL/GibsonEnv/README.md

 ### Note
-This is a 0.1.0 beta release, bug reports are appreciated.
+**This is a 0.1.0 beta release, bug reports are very appreciated. **

 Table of contents
 =================